-Some large insurance companies offer a ‘no medical’ life insurance plan which can guarantee you cover regardless of your state of health.
+Some insurance companies offer a ‘no medical’ life insurance plan which can guarantee you cover regardless of your state of health.
 Sometimes these are sold through major supermarkets or by using television and direct mail promotions, often including a low value gift as an incentive to purchase.

 The no medical life insurance plans offered are ‘Whole of Life’ contracts which ordinarily would see premiums reviewed every so often and increases applied.
 However in this case the insurer will charge a level premium.
 This will remain level but which they calculate will be enough to cover their costs given your estimated life expectancy.